SAP-samples/cloud-abap-rap/README.md

 # Download and Installation

+## SAP Cloud Platform ABAP Environment

 The sample code can simply be downloaded using the abapGIT plugin in ABAP Development Tools in Eclipse when working with SAP Cloud Platform, ABAP Environment.
 For this you have to create a package in the Z-namespace (for example ZRAP_GENERATOR) and link it as an abapGit repository.

+## SAP S/4HANA 2020

+The sample code can be imported into an on premise system using the abapGit report https://docs.abapgit.org/ .

 # Known Issues

 The sample code is provided "as-is".

-The sample code can unfortunately not yet be used in the trial systems, since a few new API's of the XCO framework have not been released in the trial systems yet.
-It is planned to enable them with an upcoming hot fix collection.

 # How to obtain support
 If you have problems or questions you can [post them in the SAP Community](https://answers.sap.com/questions/ask.html) using either the primary tag "[SAP Cloud Platform, ABAP environment](https://answers.sap.com/tags/73555000100800001164)" or "[ABAP RESTful Application Programming Model](https://answers.sap.com/tags/7e44126e-7b27-471d-a379-df205a12b1ff)".